ZahraYasin2209/velora-ecommerce/README.md

 # 🛍️ Velora

-> A modern Django-based fashion e-commerce platform featuring product discovery, shopping cart management, secure authentication, order processing, and an administrative dashboard.
+> A modern **Django-based fashion e-commerce platform** featuring product discovery, shopping cart management, secure authentication, order processing, and an administrative dashboard.

----

 ## 🚀 Project Overview

-Velora is a full-featured fashion e-commerce application built with Django.
+**Velora** is a full-featured fashion e-commerce application built with Django.
 It enables customers to browse products, manage shopping carts, place orders, and leave product reviews, while providing administrators with a secure dashboard to manage products, categories, inventory, and customer orders.

 This project demonstrates practical implementation of Django concepts including: